amirbavand/google-cloud-k8S-learning/README.md

 ```

-the profile address for each user with an speciefic username is
+The profile address for each user with a specific username is

 ```
   /<username>`

 ```

-For example, for user with username amir, it is similar to
+For example, for a user with the username "amir", it is similar to

 ```
   /amir`

 ```

-There could be 3 possibility for observing someones profile
+There could be 3 possibilities for observing someones profile

-1. If the owner of the profile is looking for herself profile, she would have access to the profile with full albums preview
+1. If the owner of the profile is looking for her profile, she would have access to the profile with full albums preview
-2. if someone tries to access someone elses profile, if the profile who is looking for is private, she cannot access to it
+2. If someone tries to access someone else's profile, if the profile who is looking for is private, she cannot access it
-3. if someone tries to access someone elses profile, if the profile who is looking for is public, she can see the public images of that person
+3. Of someone tries to access someone else's profile, if the profile who is looking for is public, she can see the public images of that person

-At the profile page, previews of all albumes are displayed.
-By clicking on one of the album, the person will be redirected to another page in which she can access to the preview of all images on the album.
+On the profile page, previews of all albums are displayed.
+By clicking on one of the albums, the person will be redirected to another page in which she can access the preview of all images on the album.